ashatidealiq/ashatidealiq/README.md

 I'm currently working on a few passion projects in the data engineering space.
 If you're curious there are a few demos below, otherwise get in touch.

-My freelance day job is solving AI and data problems, and fast prototyping smart solutions for investment managers, funds and fintechs.
+My freelance day job is solving AI & data challenges for investment managers, funds and fintechs.

 📫 I would love to hear from you on ash@idealiq.co or here on Github.